Gender discrimination

 How to stop gender discrimination

-As part of your duty of care to your employees, you’ll also need to protect them against all forms of discrimination and harassment (of a sexual nature or not).
+As part of your duty of care to your employees, you’ll also need to protect them against all forms of discrimination and harassment (sexual harassment included).

 To do this, you must: